rbrianshutt/ad_managing_users_and_groups/README.md

 - <b>Installed and configured Active Directory</b>

 <br/>
 <b>Open the Active Directory Administrative Center (ADAC).
-You pull it up by typing in "active directory" in the Windows search menu.</b>
+You can pull it up by typing in "active directory" in the Windows search menu.</b>
 <br/>
 <br/>